 If you use an over-the-air (OTA) set-top box, check to ensure your HD antenna is connected and working properly.
 The Xbox One can only display what the set-top box sends it, so poor audio reception from the antenna will come through on your console.

 Some set-top boxes have other settings that may impact audio output.
-How to check them varies from manufacturer to manufacturer, but in general you want to be sure your box is outputting digital audio, is set to the correct surround-sound option for your equipment, and is not in any other way restricted.
+How to check them varies from manufacturer to manufacturer, but generally, be sure your box is outputting digital audio, is set to the correct surround-sound option for your equipment, and isn’t restricted in any other way.

 Contact your hardware provider for assistance in configuring your set-top box.

 To provide better support, did this solution solve your problem?

 Thank you for your feedback